Falsifying Discriminant Validity of Predictive Algorithms: Related Work

-\paragraph{Algorithmic Fairness Evaluation.} Standard algorithmic fairness evaluation focuses on comparing performance metrics across demographic groups or assessing parity in predictions or outcomes \citep{barocas2023fairness, chouldechova2018frontiers, mehrabi2021survey}.
+\paragraph{Algorithmic Fairness Evaluation.} Algorithmic fairness typically compares performance metrics across sensitive groups \citep{barocas2023fairness, chouldechova2018frontiers, mehrabi2021survey}.
 While essential, these approaches do not directly address whether an algorithm is predicting its intended construct.
-An algorithm can satisfy group fairness criteria while still fundamentally predicting the wrong quantity. \citet{wang2024against} argue more broadly against uncritical optimization of predictive accuracy, highlighting how standard evaluation practices can validate problematic algorithms.
-Our falsification framework complements fairness evaluation by providing a validity check that should precede or accompany fairness analyses.
-When our test fails, it suggests that foundational issues in problem formulation need to be addressed, regardless of the result of fairness evaluation.
+An algorithm can satisfy group fairness criteria while still fundamentally predicting the wrong quantity \citep{jacobs2021measurement,coston2023validity}.
+Our falsification framework complements fairness evaluation by providing a validity check.
+When our test fails, it suggests that foundational issues in problem formulation need to be addressed, regardless of the result of fairness evaluation.\looseness=-1